alexKleider/phInfo/README.md

 ### Installation of Utilities

+Using your staging machine, log on to your target machine.
 The following sequence of commands ensures that you are in the current user's home directory (`/home/pi`,) installs `git` and then clones the phInfo repository<sup>[4](#4reponame)</sup>:

         curl https://raw.githubusercontent.com/alexKleider/phInfo/master/repo.sh | bash -s

-This brings in the `phInfo` file hierarchy containing this `README` as well as required scripts and files.
-After completion you should find yourself in the `phInfo` directory; just to be sure, issue the following command:
+The clone operation brings in the `phInfo` file hierarchy containing this `README` as well as required scripts and files.
+After completion change into this directory:

         cd phInfo